Veterinary Professional Training in Wildlife Treatment and Care

-During the workshop, you will be presented with real case studies and will conduct diagnostic investigations covering triage, assessment, examination, diagnosis and treatment of wildlife (native reptiles, birds and mammals), as well as participate in a tour of the wildlife hospital facilities to learn about post-treatment care of wildlife.
-You will also learn how to perform necropsy diagnosis of wildlife.
+During the workshop, participants will be presented with real case studies and will conduct diagnostic investigations covering triage, assessment, examination, diagnosis and treatment of wildlife (native reptiles, birds and mammals), as well as participate in a tour of the wildlife hospital facilities to learn about post-treatment care of wildlife.
+Participants will also learn how to perform necropsy diagnosis of wildlife.